 These are all important questions to ask when shopping for a loan of any sort, but the process is often overwhelming to an inexperienced borrower.

-Because of that, we’ve put together this simple guide to the important things you need to consider when you’re choosing a signature installment loan provider.
-There’s a host of red flags to watch out for, but by following this step-by-step guide you’ll be able to successfully navigate the world of installment loans and find an option that is right for you.
+Because of that, we’ve put together this simple guide about the important things you need to consider when you’re choosing an installment loan provider.
+There are a host of red flags to watch out for, but by following this step-by-step guide, you’ll be able to successfully navigate the world of installment loans and find an option that is right for you.

-The first thing you need to know aboutchoosing signature installment loansis where your credit stands.
-While lenders who offer signature installment loans are less concerned than traditional lenders about your credit score, it’s still an important part of the approval process.
+The first thing you need to know about choosing installment loans is where your credit stands.
+While lenders offering installment loans are less concerned about your credit score than traditional lenders, it’s still an important part of the approval process.
 The better your credit, the higher the loan amount you could qualify for and the lower the interest rate.

-Luckily, it’s easier than ever to check your credit score these days.
+Luckily, checking your credit score these days is easier than ever.
 Besides online services like Credit Karma and Credit Sesame, you’re legally entitled to one free credit check per year with the three major credit monitoring agencies: Equifax, TransUnion, and Experian.
 You can usually complete the entire process online and print your report in around ten minutes.
-It’s simple and painless and something you should be checking every once in a while anyway.
+It’s simple and painless and something you should check every once in a while anyway.

-The second tip to getting a good deal on a signature installment loan is to do your due diligence and take the time to shop around for the best deal.
-There’s a variety of brick and mortar companies and online vendors willing to offer you a signature loan, and as the consumer, the responsibility to shop around for the best deal on any product or service is ultimately up to you.
+The second tip to getting a good deal on an installment loan is to do your due diligence and take the time to shop around for the best deal.
+A variety of brick-and-mortar companies and online vendors are willing to offer you a loan.
+As the consumer, the responsibility to shop around for the best deal on any product or service is ultimately up to you.